ebp-nor/workshop-2024/03_HiFiAdapterFilt.md

 ```
 When you have done this, you can submit to the cluster by typing `sh run.sh`.

-This should finish in a handful of minutes (when testing it ran for 12 minutes).
+This should finish in a handful of minutes (when testing it ran for about 20 minutes).
 You can monitor the progress with `squeue -u <username>`.

 HiFiAdapterFilt creates several files, for instance the filtered file and a statistics file:

 ```
-Started on Wed Dec  7 11:31:02 CET 2022
+Started on Sat Feb  4 08:58:25 CET 2023
-For the gsMetZobe_pacbio dataset:
+For the iyAthRosa_pacbio dataset:
 Removing reads containing adapters a minimum of 44 bp in length and 97% match.

-Number of ccs reads: 41700
+Number of ccs reads: 410000
-Number of adapter contaminated ccs reads: 12 (0.028777% of total) Number of ccs reads retained: 41688 (99.9712% of total)
+Number of adapter contaminated ccs reads: 205 (0.05% of total) Number of ccs reads retained: 409795 (99.95% of total)

-Finished on Wed Dec  7 11:31:48 CET 2022
+Finished on Sat Feb  4 09:18:25 CET 2023
 ```

 You should have similar content.